lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/03-Models/README.md

 * What's an ORM?
 How does it simplify your life?
 * What naming convention does Active Record mapping rely on?
 Where does the magic come from?
-* Can you see how much better it is to use ActiveRecord than writing all the SQL yourself?
+* Can you see how much better it is to use Active Record than writing all the SQL yourself?